STUDENT GUIDE TO COMPUTING SERVICES

 The Information Systems support staff is ready to help you with your pre-purchase computer questions.
 Advice on buying new systems or upgrading older ones is available at any time.

 All MTC computers are equipped with virus-protection software.
 It is a good idea to scan your disks regularly whether or not you suspect a virus.
-If you have any questions about computer viruses you can consult one of the many online information services such as the Virus Information Library at http://www.mcafee.com, or ask a member of the information systems support staff.
+If you have any questions about computer viruses you can consult one of the many online information services or ask a member of the information systems support staff.

-Tulane has a site license agreement for the McAfee virus protection software, making the product available to students, faculty, and staff.
+Tulane has a site license agreement for the TrendMicro virus protection software, making the product available to students, faculty, and staff.
 Details are on the Freeman Information Technology home page.

-Your Freeman network account will remain active and available for your use as long as you are a registered student in the business school.
+Access to the Freeman network will remain available for your use as long as you are a registered student in the business school.
 Accounts are removed from the system and are no longer available for use:

 - After you graduate and are not registered in any further classes, or